zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 DORIS installation and launch is a quick and very simple process and involves double-clicking on the downloaded file and following the on-screen instructions.

-# Using DORIS Desktop Version - Loading the file and processing
+# Loading the file and processing

 1. Start by selecting the specific death certificate format (CSV or JSON) that you require.
 Click on the needed format and proceed to download it onto the local computer.